-^a See Note 3 and Wijaya et al. (2014)
+See Note 3 and Wijaya et al. (2014)

-^b 'Tend to agree'' means the respondents chose either agree or strongly agree d"Tend to disagree" means the respondents chose either disagree or strongly disagree also not always consistent in their responses.
+b "Tend to agree" means the respondents chose either agree or strongly agree c"Frequently" means the respondents chose either every lesson or weekly e"Almost never" means the respondents chose either never or once-twice in a semester also not always consistent in their responses.
 Almost half of them believed that school mathematics is teaching pure mathematics, which clearly reflects a mechanistic view.